anuket-project/anuket-specifications/doc/ref_model/chapters/chapter04.md

 There are two workload profiles available which can be selected:
 There are two flavors profiles that can be used:

-* Basic: Minimum number attributes for Virtual Server Hardware configuration
+* Basic: for Workloads that can tolerate resource over-subscription and variable latency

 * High Performance: Detailed Hardware configuration of a virtual server.
 It allows a deep level configuration (e.g. Specific configuration parameters for Hardware acceleration)